-It’s so easy to compare our kids, whether their milestones, achievements or interests.
+It’s so easy to compare children, whether their milestones, achievements or interests.
 But here’s why we need to stop comparing kids and what you can do instead.

 I jinxed myself, again.
 I was just beginning to think my toddler’s tantrums didn’t seem as terrible as in the past.
 And of course, he threw an all-out, can’t-catch-my-breath tantrum in what should’ve been a fun birthday party.
 We had to listen to him cry the whole ride home—through traffic, of course—before he calmed down.

-All the while, I couldn’t help but remember how his cousin and birthday celebrant was laughing with family, sharing toys and accepting gifts like a gracious host.
+All the while, I noticed how his cousin and birthday boy was laughing with family, sharing toys and accepting gifts like a gracious host.
 And here was my toddler, ready to cry if I even so much as got up to grab a cup of water.
-And sadly I couldn’t help but compare their two disparate dispositions.

-The comparisons soon began: Why can’t he be more social like his cousin?
-And why isn’t he interested in cars or using the potty like him?
+Why can’t he be more social like his cousin?
+I thought.
+Why isn’t he interested in cars or using the potty like him?

 From infancy and onward, we’ll all compare our kids, on everything.
 Who reached which milestones first.
 Their temperaments and social behaviors.
 Which interests they have, and how well they do in school.

 This is normal, and at times even important.
-For instance, we rely on ages and stages to see which milestones kids should be reaching, so that if they’ve passed that window, then it’s worth discussing with their pediatrician.
+For instance, we rely on ages and stages to see which milestones they should be reaching.
+If they’ve passed that window, then it’s worth discussing with their pediatrician.

 1. Comparing kids is stressful for everyone

-I have a knack for stressing myself out.
-Things beyond my control are the worst—it’s not like I can even do anything about those worries.
+Do you stress yourself about things beyond your control—things you can’t even do anything about?
 Comparisons fit into that category.
 Imagine stressing out because you see other kids who could do things your child can’t do yet.

-Comparing kids is also stressful for them.
-We can project our anxieties and place unfair pressure onto them.
+Comparing kids is also stressful for your child.
+You might project your anxieties and place unfair pressure on her.
 And it just doesn’t feel good to seem inadequate in any way.
 Subtle insinuations like, “How come you haven’t joined any sports teams yet?” can hurt.

 2. Comparing kids damages our relationships